flavors/django-graphql-jwt/docs/authentication.rst

 HTTP header
 -----------

-Now in order to access protected API you must include the ``Authorization`` HTTP header.
+Now in order to access protected API you must include the ``Authorization`` HTTP header:

 .. code-block:: http